-Unravel exciting heritage in Prescott with the Battle of the Windmill site.
+Unravel exciting heritage in Prescott with the Battle of the Windmill National Historic Site.
 Be sure to also stop by the Forwarders’ Museum downtown in Prescott to learn about the early days of the town and its ancestors.

 The Arthur Child Heritage Museum in Gananoque 1000 Islands welcomes more than 30,000 visitors each year to learn about the rich cultural and natural history of the region through interactive exhibits.
 Explore the museum’s new exhibits including this year’s main feature, Migrations.
 Look for butterflies!
 Next door is the Thousand Islands Boat Museum on Gananoque’s shoreline ties it all together, bringing tales of the river to life while paying homage to river-going vessels.
 This hands-on museum allows history to be touched, built and experienced.